 As Trevor Sylvestor, a great therapist, tells us: what the thinker thinks, the prover proves.

 So, if we think we are poor on the greens then the ‘prover’ inside our minds will seek supporting evidence.

 Every three-putt is a confirmation of the story.
 Every stroke feeling a bit jerky and every long putt left short is the opportunity for the prover to ‘prove’ he is a poor putter.

 Any evidence to counter that belief is ignored.
 The putts rolled smoothly, the birdie putts that go in, the great lag putt from 50 feet?
 They are all passed over because the thinker thinks we are poor at putting so it doesn’t in any way go looking for any evidence to contradict that story.

 The thinker loves to help the prover by talking about how many putts he has taken.
 He draws company in the misery of poor putting.
 He tries to recruit other ‘believers’ who struggle on the greens.

-There is almost a badge of honour worn by people who putt badly and they are only too willing to share it with others.
+There is almost a badge of honor worn by people who putt badly and they are only too willing to share it with others.

-There is more of an honour in being a good ball-striker than a good putter.
+There is more of an honor in being a good ball-striker than a good putter.